 We pride ourselves on the work we have done and the relationships we have fostered with our clients over the years.
 Curations we have done include:

-- New York Stock Exchange Trading Floor Auction Display for Members Only (multiple years)
+- New York Stock Exchange trading floor auction display for Members Only (multiple years)

 - New York Stock Exchange Executive Wing

-- 34,000 sq. ft. on the 69th floor of 4 World Trade Center
+- 34,000 square feet on the 69th floor of 4 World Trade Center

-- American Express Executive Wing
+- American Express executive wing

-- Largest courtroom illustration show in the world
+- Largest courtroom illustration show in the world at World Trade Gallery

 - Most expensive apartment listed at the time in Manhattan ($119,000,000) (top two floors of Ritz Carlton)

 - Dozens of penthouse apartments in Lower Manhattan